Meet Patience Ndidi Key, Edo 2024’s only female guber candidate

 At USA, she served as the president of the Nigerians in Diaspora organisation (NIDOA) Maryland chapter as well as the Chairman of Board of Directors for NIDOA and in June 2022, Ndidi Key received the Presidential Lifetime Achievement Award from President Joe Biden.

-Among the 34 candidates listed by the Independent National Electoral Commission (INEC) for the upcoming election in the state, 17 for the office of the governor and another 17 for the deputy.
+Among the 34 candidates listed by the Independent National Electoral Commission (INEC) for the upcoming election in the state; 17 for the office of the governor and another 17 for the deputy.
 While there are other four women also contesting for the position of deputy governor, the 50-year Ndidi Key and a prominent American entrepreneur stands as the only woman among the 17 governorship candidates, hence ready to change the narratives of women underrepresentation in Nigeria politics.

 Reports showed that about 25 women contested for the 2023 governorship election out of the 419 candidates for the same position, yet non emerged winner.
-The number is declining yearly and it is a prove that the unsuccessful attempt by the few women who usually show interest usually discourage many from even making a move.
+The number is declining yearly and it is a prove that the unsuccessful attempt by the few women who usually show interest discourage many others from even making a move.

-Currently, only six women were appointed ministers under the incumbent administration while no woman has ever been elected as an executive governor or president in the country since 1960 through 1999 and till date.
+Currently, only six women were appointed ministers under the incumbent administration while no woman has ever been elected as an executive governor or president in the country since 1960, through 1999 and till date.

 Data by Worldometers showed that as of early 2024, Nigeria population is 232.68 million, while men constitute 55.5%, women is approximately 49.5% of the population.
 The figures are another evidence that women are greatly underrepresented in the country.
 The heartbreaking situation has indeed been a matter of great concern for many Nigeria women in leadership and those aspiring for political positions.